azinke/mmwave/README.md

 ```

 If the DSP board has been reconfigured with another IP address, you can provide the new
-IP address in argument with the `--ip-addr` CLI option.
+IP address in argument with the `--ip` CLI option.

 ## Recording data